-Moreover, side sleepers would benefit from placing a pillow in between their feet.
+Moreover, side sleepers would benefit from placing a pillow between their feet.

 Try Gentle Yoga stretches before bed

-For better support, you might want to start by using supportive props like bolsters and blocks so that you can hold poses with comfort.
+For better support, you might want to start by using supportive props like bolsters and blocks to hold poses comfortably.

 Establish a bedtime routine

-Going to bed at the same time every day will help you to achieve the four phases of sleep which are essential for healing.
-Therefore, to get sufficient rest, set an alarm, brush your teeth and wear your pyjamas.
+Going to bed at the same time every day will help you achieve the four sleep phases, which are essential for healing.
+Therefore, to get sufficient rest, set the alarm, brush your teeth and wear your pyjamas.
 Then rest on your bed in a comfortable position without any devices, books, or turning on the TV.

 Don’t drink coffee or energy drinks with caffeine before bed.
 It will only increase your anxiety and keep you awake all night.
-Additionally, drinking too much fluids before bed will make you visit the bathroom frequently; disrupting your sleep cycle and causing you fatigue the next morning.
+Additionally, drinking too much fluids before bed will make you visit the bathroom frequently, disrupting your sleep cycle and causing you fatigue the following day.

 Cut down on stress

 Stress is the leading cause of insomnia which leads to back pain.
-Look for healthy ways to manage stress and relax such as exercising or taking walks in the park.
-Also, don’t forget to first ask your health care provider which exercises are safe for you.
+Look for healthy ways to manage stress and relax, such as exercising or walking in the park.
+Also, don’t forget to ask your healthcare provider which exercises are safe.

 Speak with your doctor